Safety

 Rates of select grade 3-4 hematologic ARs1,3,4

-Bar graph showing grades 3-4 hematologic adverse reactions in PRIMA
+Bar graph showing hematologic adverse reactions in PRIMA

 In PRIMA, patients in the overall and individualized populations experienced the same rates of grades 3-4 leukopenia.1